darafferty/rapthor/docs/source/operations.rst

     * In ``pipelines/predict_X``, where ``X`` is the cycle number:
         * Temporary measurement sets used for subsequent operations.

+If LBA data are processed, then a predict operation is done before the calibration operation to subtract off non-calibrator sources, with the following output:
+    * In ``pipelines/predict_nc_X``, where ``X`` is the cycle number:
+        * Temporary measurement sets used for the calibration.

 If a full-Jones solve was done for a given iteration, then a number of further products are created:
     * In ``skymodels/predict_X``, where ``X`` is the cycle number:
         * ``predict_*_predict_skymodel.txt`` - sky models used for the prediction needed for the full-Jones solve